Russia warns UK on arming Syrian rebels

 Sergei Lavrov stressed that the way forward on the crisis was through diplomacy and rejected putting conditions on the removal of President Assad before a political solution is found.

-"I believe the destiny of Bashar al-Assad should be decided by the Syrians themselves," he said.'No agreement'
+"I believe the destiny of Bashar al-Assad should be decided by the Syrians themselves," he said.

 Mr Hague said the UK and Russia were "well known" for their differences but said it was "vital", as UN Security Council members, that they work together.